scitran/client/Computational-organization.md

 st.fileDelete        - delete a file
 st.analysisUpload    - create and upload an analysis structure
 ```
-Use tab-completion (e.g., st.file**Tab-completion**) to see the list of methods.
+Use tab-completion (e.g., st.file**TAB**) to see the list of methods.
 Or, to see an overview of a method run

      doc scitran
      doc scitran.containerDownload